 - Human experimentation and development of medical devices are not always established by phased development as with drugs (i.e., Phase I – IV clinical trials).

 - Proposed medical device research with humans is evaluated through the Device Evaluation Division of the Medical Devices Bureau of Health Canada.

 - An application is submitted and evaluated according to the Investigational Testing Authorization program governing the use of Class II, III, and IV medical devices.
 Class, I medical devices do not require investigational testing authorization.

 - If the investigational testing of a device is in conjunction with a drug in a clinical trial then the sponsor must obtain authorization for the clinical trial and authorization for the use of the investigational medical device.

-Credevo has conduct several feasibility studies in canada, follow the links to know more
+Credevo has conducted several feasibility studies in Canada, follow the links to know more

-- Conducting Colorectal cancer clinical trial?
+- Conducting a Colorectal cancer clinical trial?
 Here is why you should engage investigators in Canada

 - Alopecia – A Clinical Trial Feasibility in Canada

 - Amyotrophic Lateral Sclerosis – Potentially High Clinical Trial Recruitment With Investigators In Canada